HiDiHlabs/ssam-lite/docs/source/local_vs_server.rst

 Advantages
     - Deploy for **multiple users**: The server version can be setup on a server once and then served to multiple users within the network.
-    - Higher **compute power**: In most cases you will have a higher compute power (especially memory) available if you run it on a server and not e.g. a laptop.
+    - Higher **compute power**: In most cases you will have a higher compute power (especially memory, which will usually be the main limitation) available if you run it on a server and not e.g. a laptop.

 Use case
     This can be deployed on e.g. an institute server to be used by a research group, a core facility or a whole department/institute.
 It only needs to be installed once and can be served to all users in the network as WebApp.

-Technically, you could also deploy the server version on your own laptop and then run it as localhost.
-However, currently there are no benfits to this approach.